splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

     - Counter
     - Total number of bytes allocated by JVM threads since the previous data point was emitted.
         - Use the rate per second rollup.
-        - Requires to activate memory profiling, or to use the ``splunk.metrics.experimental.activated`` flag.
+        - Requires to activate memory profiling, or to use the ``splunk.metrics.experimental.enabled`` flag.
   * - ``process.runtime.jvm.memory.reclaimed``
     - Counter
     - Total number of bytes reclaimed by the GC since the previous data point was emitted.
 Notes:
         - This metric might be inaccurate for concurrent garbage collectors such as Shenandoah or ZGC.
         - Use the rate per second rollup.
-        - Requires to activate memory profiling,or to use the ``splunk.metrics.experimental.activated`` flag.
+        - Requires to activate memory profiling,or to use the ``splunk.metrics.experimental.enabled`` flag.
   * - ``runtime.jvm.buffer.count``
     - Gauge
     - An estimate of the number of buffers in the pool.